mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

         }
     }

+Tip: Actions can receive the Dashboard, Request or Response objects as parameters respectively using typed parameters named $dashboard, $request or $response.

 ## Models

 Models are classes which are data objects.
-Each models as a set of fields.
+Each model has a set of fields.
 Fields can be define using annotations on properties or at the class level.
 If the properties is not public, the relevant getter/setter will be used.